 And then I got an early Christmas present: my daughter was born three weeks early.
 Three days before she was born, without knowing she would be coming so soon, I sat down with my students on a Friday and spoke with them about my leave that was fast approaching.
 I wasn’t supposed to be leaving for about another week, which was the beginning of Christmas break.
 My daughter had other plans.
 She came into this world three weeks early as a full-term healthy baby.

 That’s when my ideas about life changed.
 I no longer had the urge to return to work.
-I wanted, no needed, to be home with my children.
+I wanted—no, I needed to be home with my children.
 Did I ever see this coming?
 Not in a million years did I see myself as a full-time stay-at-home-mom.
 It was the hardest decision of my life.
 Could we afford it?
 What about all of those undergraduate/graduate degree loans we had to pay, along with the mortgage and regular house bills?

 It made me think.
 I had never considered my paycheck really to be power for me.
 It was a means to pay the bills and to put food on the table.
-Plus, I wasn’t in teaching for money, and I by no means think I am the best teacher ever but I felt in me that someday I’d make my way back in.
+Plus, I wasn’t in teaching for the money.
+By no means do I think I am the best teacher ever, but I felt in me that someday I’d make my way back in.
 But wow, did it make me think.
 What was going to happen to me as a person?
 Where was my life going to go?

 What Did Being a SAHM Mean for Me?